Ghantasala, Krishna district

 Ghantasala is a village in Krishna district of the Indian state of Andhra Pradesh.
 It is 21 km west of Machilipatnam and 11 km east of Krishna River.
 The largest city of this district, Vijayawada, is around 60 km away.
 It is a rare and reputed center for Buddhist sculptures.
 Kaṇṭakasola was the ancient name of Ghantasala.
 It was also mentioned by Ptolemy (2nd century CE) as Kantakossyla.

 History

-Ghantasala is a town and the headquarters of Ghantasala mandal in Krishna District of Andhra Pradesh.
+Ghantasala is a village and the headquarters of Ghantasala mandal in Krishna District of Andhra Pradesh.
 It is 21 km west of Machilipatnam and 11 km east of River Krishna.
 Kaṇṭakasola was the ancient name of Ghantasala.
 It was also mentioned by Ptolemy as Kantakossyla.